ASI urges Varanasi court not to make Gyanvapi survey report public for 4 more weeks | Law-Order

 According to the lawyer, the ASI requested the court for four more weeks before the sealed survey report is opened.

-The ASI submitted its survey report to the district court in a sealed cover on December 18.
+Either the Gyanvapi compound has a Hindu religious character or a Muslim religious character.
+It can't have dual character at the same time, the judge had said.

-The survey was ordered by the court after the petitioners claimed the 17th-century mosque was constructed over a pre-existing temple.
+''The trial in this case of vital national importance should be concluded as soon as possible, preferably within six months.
+If required, the lower court may direct ASI for a further survey,'' the HC had observed.

-The ASI carried out the scientific survey of the Gyanvapi premises, located next to the Kashi Vishwanath temple, to determine whether the mosque was constructed over a pre-existing structure of a Hindu temple.
+Following a district court order of July 21, the ASI carried out the scientific survey of the Gyanvapi premises, located next to the Kashi Vishwanath temple, to determine whether the 17th-century mosque was constructed over a pre-existing structure of a Hindu temple.

-The survey was carried out on the direction of the district court.
-In its July 21 order, the court mentioned the need to survey beneath the mosque's domes, the cellars and the western wall.
+During the hearing in the district court on Wednesday, the Hindu side said permission be sought from the Supreme Court for cleaning the mosque's 'wazu khana' (used by people for ritual ablutions before offering namaz) as several fish have died there.

-It said the ASI should also examine the plinth and pillars to determine the age and nature of the building.
-The court had asked the ASI to ensure that there was no damage to the structure standing on the disputed land.
+The Muslim side raised objection to this and said the 'wazu khana' is their property and they should be given the responsibility to clean it.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)